 Certified Class C Analytical Service Provider shall:

-Participate and maintain proficiency in the Proficiency Analytical Testing (PAT) Program of the American Industrial Hygiene Association; and
+Participate and maintain proficiency in the Proficiency Analytical Testing (PAT) Program of the American Industrial Hygiene Association; and one of the following:

-Ensure that all analysts performing such testing for said analytical service are listed in the Asbestos Analysts Registry (AAR) of the American Industrial Hygiene Association and maintain proficiency in the Asbestos Analysis Testing (AAT) Program of the American Industrial Hygiene Association; or
+All analysts performing such testing for said analytical service are listed in the Asbestos Analysts Registry (AAR) of the American Industrial Hygiene Association and maintain proficiency in the Asbestos Analysis Testing (AAT) Program of the American Industrial Hygiene Association (AIHA); or

-(Effective January 1, 2021) In-State Massachusetts Laboratories with five or fewer employees may participate in a Department provided Asbestos Analyst Testing Program.
+All analysts performing such testing for said analytical service participate in an annual Department provided Asbestos Analyst Testing Program; or

+AIHA IHLAP accreditation for PCM.

 Certified Class D Analytical Service Provider shall maintain accredited status in "Airborne Asbestos Fiber Analysis" in the National Voluntary Laboratory Accreditation Program (NVLAP) of the NIST.